mbjoseph/cv/cv.md

 - **Joseph MB**.
 2011.
 Non-native trout disrupt aquatic-terrestrial subsidies in montane lakes.
 Guest lecture: Mountain Geography, University of Colorado, Boulder.

 ## Media coverage

+Chris Baraniuk.
+2018.
+The quest to predict - and stop - the spread of wildfires.
+BBC Future.

 Susan Moran.
 2014.
 Tag, you're it!
 Advances in radio and satellite tagging reveal the secret lives of animals.
 Science News for Students, Society of Science.